SunaHafizogullari/BerkeleyMLCertificate-CarSalePrice/README.md

 Models were validated using both train/test and k-fold validation techniques.
 Mean Squared Error (MSE) was used to compare the error in the prediction for different modelling methodologies.
 R-sq was used to understand what percentage of the variation in the data could be explained by each model.
 Grid search was applied to find the optimum alpha values for ridge and lasso regression.

 ## Evaluation
-Below is a summary of our observations:
+Below is the summary of our observations:
 - The multiple linear regression model was able to explain 64% of the variation in the data.
 - Adding interaction variables (2-Degree polynomial features) did work very well on the train dataset.
 More research is required to understand why the model failed on the test sample.
 - We did not get any additional value from ridge regression.
 The coefficients of the variables are slightly different but there was no change in performance statistics.